Canning Chicken Broth | Chicken Stock

 Add carcasses (or use a whole chicken) to a large stock pot.

-Toss in the vegetables, rough chopped.
+Toss in the vegetables, roughly chopped.

-You can simmer all day, if you’d like.
-This will make a more concentrated stock but it only needs to simmer for an hour.
+You can simmer all day if youโd like.
+This will make a more concentrated stock, but it only needs to simmer for an hour.

 How to can it